arthursn/composition/README.md

 MAKE_COMPOSITION_CLASS(CompositionSteel, FOR_ELEMENTS)
 ```

 Notice that you also have to defined a `FOR_ELEMENTS` macro with this funny `DO` syntax.
-This is because of the X Macro technique that we use to make the class dynamic (see https://en.wikipedia.org/wiki/X_Macro).
+This is the X Macro technique that we use to make the class dynamic (see https://en.wikipedia.org/wiki/X_Macro).

 In the example above `MAKE_COMPOSITION_CLASS(CompositionSteel, FOR_ELEMENTS)` will be expanded in the pre-processing as the following `CompositionSteel` class: